fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

 - Use `>` to update variable values.

-!!! note "Alias"
-    Some shards have an alias to reduce your code's verbosity.
-They can represent shards with defined settings, as you will see in `Setup` below.

 When defining variables in your program, you can use `Setup` to ensure that variables defined within it will only ever be defined once within a program.

 === "Defining Variables in Setup"